 In creating a snackable content marketing strategy, I think you have to think about your readers — duh, that’s a no-brainer.
-The content you create should FIT the needs of your readers — providing rich insights and value, while being snackable.
-That’s because readers often consumer content in short little bites — waiting for an appointment, standing in line at the grocery story, waiting to pick up the kids from soccer, whatever.
+The content you create should FIT the needs of your readers — providing rich insights and value while being snackable.
+That’s because readers often consume content in short little bites — waiting for an appointment, standing in line at the grocery store, waiting to pick up the kids from soccer, whatever.

 Readers don’t want War and Peace, they want something they can snack on and fill the few minutes they have to consume content.